Zuzanna-C/CoolFan/README.md

 The embedded part was made using the Arduino Uno microcontroller.
 The premise of the project is to create a simple cooling system.
 Therefore, an *Arduino Uno* microcontroller was used as the control for the connected *Silentiumpc Zephyr 120 MM PWM* fan.
 To enable the fan to switch on and off automatically, a module for measuring temperature and humidity *DHT 22* is also connected.

+Arduino is communicationg with our program by sending UDP packets, and responding for received commands.

 ## High Level
 ### Frontend

 ### Backend

 Contributors:
 Zuzanna Cebula and Maja Chlipała